PauloLory-ionos/spec/rest-api-guidelines.md

 ## Introduction

-This document provides comprehensive guidelines for designing and implementing control plane APIs for the **Sovereign European Cloud API** initiative, establishing a consistent standard to ensure a high-quality developer experience and robust cloud resource management.
+This document provides comprehensive guidelines for designing and implementing control plane APIs for the **Sovereign European Cloud API (SECA)** initiative, establishing a consistent standard to ensure a high-quality developer experience and robust cloud resource management.

 These standards focus on achieving: